Free Printable Fruit Themed 2D Shape Matching Game

 Shapes are literally everywhere.
 In our homes, outside, along the road, in stores, and in the books we read to our kids.
 And wouldn’t you know – kids who are learning shapes will see and point out every single one of them.
 Do your kids do that?
 It’s sweet, isn’t it?

-This free printable fruit themed matching shape game is great if your kids are just being introduced to shapes, need a review, or if you’re wanting a game that a variety of ages and levels can play.
+This free printable fruit themed matching shape game is great if your kids are just starting to learn shapes, need a review, or if you’re wanting a game that a variety of ages and levels can play.
 It is perfect for a preschool classroom or a family.

-The preschool shape game printable is perfect for helping children practice shape recognition as well as naming the shapes.
+The preschool shape game printable is perfect for helping children practice shape recognition and shape names.
 My kids love themed matching games, as do I, but I also love how incredibly low prep this activity is.
-Once it is prepared the first time it is ready to go time after time!
+Once it is prepared the first time, it is ready to go time after time!

 In addition to learning to recognize and name shapes, you can get kids thinking about comparing and contrasting shapes, too: